On the Quantum K-theory of Quiver Varieties at Roots of Unity: Introduction

 .1in

 The algebraic Bethe Ansatz \cite{Faddeev:1996iy} is a method used in the theory of integrable models to diagonalize spin chain Hamiltonians.
-Let $\mathcal{V}_{i}$, $i=1,\dots, l$ be a set of the tautological bundles over a Nakajima variety $X$.
-Let $\xx=\{x_{i,j}\}$ denote the collection of the Grothendieck roots of this vector bundles:
+Let $\mathcal{V}_{i}$, $i=1,\dots, l$ be the set of tautological bundles over a Nakajima variety $X$.
+Let $\xx=\{x_{i,j}\}$ denote the collection of the Grothendieck roots of these vector bundles, so that in K-theory we have:

 The tautological line bundles are given by $L_i= \det \mathcal{V}_{i} = x_{i,1}\cdot \dots \cdot x_{i,r_i}$.
 By (\ref{linbuns}) every line bundle $\cL$ can be represented as a certain product of the Grothendieck roots